-With a z/VM and Linux infrastructure, you can reduce the time between deciding on new servers and implementing them because new servers can be deployed in less than an hour.
+With a z/VM and Linux infrastructure, you can reduce the time between deciding on new servers and implementing them because new servers can be deployed in a matter of minutes.
 This powerful capability can enable you to launch new products and services without planning, purchasing, installing and configuring new hardware and software.
 Development groups who need test environments built and rebuilt rapidly to efficiently handle change management can also benefit from this unique advantage.